Are Uber Drivers Really Self-Employed or Freelancers?

 What “Self-Employed” Actually Means?

 Uber drivers, on paper, fit the definition.
-They handle their taxes, their schedule, their gas money.
+They handle their taxes, their schedule, and their gas money.
 But the catch?
 The app still tells them what to do, when to do it.

 The Freelancing Difference